-There are many attributes to generate success.
+There are many personal attributes needed to generate success.
 And everyone has a different version of what success means to them.

 But one thing is clear.

-In order to grow in your business position, build on your success and strive for more, you need to interact with others in the workplace, whether that be with work colleagues, corporate clients or retail customers.
+In order to grow in your business, build on your success and strive for more, you need to interact with others in the workplace, whether that be with work colleagues, corporate clients or retail customers.

-And it is these interactions that can make or break your business success.
+And it's these interactions that can make or break your business success.

 The thing is, even though you may start well, there will come a time when your actions are tested.
 And what is the primary driver of your actions?

 Emotions determine how you act and react.
 They govern how your customer makes decisions.
-They are present everywhere, in all aspects of our lives.
+They're present everywhere, in all aspects of our lives.

-So, to create and maintain success, you need to be able to control your emotions, otherwise they can take over.
+So, to create and maintain success, you need to be able to have emotional control, otherwise your emotions can take over.

 Emotions in business are a good thing – they will always be there.
 But if you’re able to control your emotions, they can be harnessed to be a powerful thing.